Adobe Premiere Tips

 Without further ado, let's learn the simple steps to create a slo-mo on After Effects with two simple methods.

 Method 1: Use Time Stretch (Easy)

 This is undoubtedly the simplest way to slow down a clip in After Effects.
 However, using this method to reduce the playback speed can make still frames, although you can remove them with Frame Blending.
 Here are the steps:

 Step 1.
 Install the program, create a new composition, and then import the video clip you want to edit.

 Step 2.
 Now right-click the video on the timeline, then click Time before choosing Time Stretch.

 Step 3.
 Next, change the percentage value on the Stretch Factor section.
 In this case, choosing any value more than 100 will create a slo-mo clip, whereas any value below will create a fast-motion video.
-This is the opposite of what you'll get in other apps like the Premiere Pro and DaVinci Resolve.
+This is the opposite of what you'll get in other apps like the Premiere Pro.